karanchinch10/Bank-Marketing-Campaign-ML/README.md

 #  Bank Marketing | Who will Subscribed for deposit? 🏦
 ## Problem Statement:
 The following project focus on the analysis of a dataset of **Bank Marketing** which contains data or information about customers and aims to get useful insights from the data and predict if a new customer will accept a deposit offer or not.
+Also focus on to get important features which dominate most to define weather new customer will accept the offer or not?

 ![Semantic description of image](banking-marketing1.jpg "Image Title")
 ## Content: